rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 `let!`.

-`let!` is useful in exactly such situations: We need to evaluate the `response`, because we need to tests a side effect.
+`let!` is useful in exactly such situations: We need to evaluate the `response`, because we need to test a side effect.
 And we want to mark this as an exceptional thing.
 The same line then also hints that we're making a `POST` request.